uwhackweek/hackweeks-as-a-service/docs/services/budget-manager.md

 ## Specific Activities

-* notify hackweek organizers of potential funding sources
+* Notify hackweek organizers of potential funding sources.
-* facilitate budgeting conversations
+* Facilitate budgeting conversations.
-* create a budget and scope of work
+* Create a budget and scope of work.
-* allocate funds to cover hackweek activities and expenses
+* Allocate funds to cover hackweek activities and expenses.

 `````{dropdown} **People With Experience in this Role**